Setting Up Your Gradebook

 To set up your gradebook, follow these steps:

-- In the left-hand Administration block, specify the following initial gradebook settings to ensure your grades are displayed properly to students:
+- From your course main page, specify the following initial gradebook settings to ensure your grades are displayed properly to students:

-- Course administration → Edit settings: Open the 'Appearance' area and ensure that Show students their own grades is set to Yes (default = Yes).
+- Click on the gear icon, then on Edit settings.
+Open the 'Appearance' area and ensure that Show students their own grades is set to Yes (default = Yes).
 This will allow students to access their own grades only.

-- Course administration → Gradebook setup: This page can be used to build the structure of your graebook.
+- Click on the gear icon, then on Gradebook setup.
+This page can be used to build the structure of your gradebook.

 - Next, build the structure of your gradebook: